weichuliu/jmx-dump/README.md

       :SpecificationVersion 1.4
     ...

+Build standalone jarfile and run

+    $ lein uberjar
+    $ java -jar /path/to/jmx-dump-VER-standalone.jar

 ## Environment Variables

+    JMX_PID: The pid of JMX endpoint.
     JMX_HOST: The host of JMX endpoint.
     JMX_PORT: The port of JMX endpoint.
     JMX_USER (optional): User for authentication.